 Please be aware the following charges differ depending on the rateable value of your property and where you live:

-- A typical unmeasured household bill (full service) is increasing by 4.0%
+- A typical unmeasured household bill (full service) is increasing by 4.7% (around £1.25 per month)

 Please note that we do not provide waste water services in the Wrexham area so bills for this service will depend on Dwr Cymru Welsh Water.

-- A typical metered household bill (full service) is increasing by 4.8%
+- A typical metered household bill (full service) is increasing by 1.8% (around 50p per month)

-- Charges for waste water in Powys are increasing by 4.0%
+- Charges for waste water in Powys are reducing by 2.8%

 - Maintaining our network of reservoirs, treatment works, pumping stations and pipes